yuzalsif/laravel-task-management/README.md

 7. Run the `docker-compose run --rm npm install` command to install npm

-8. Run the `docker-compose run --rm npm run dev` and then opn=en another terminal and run migration
+8. Run the `docker-compose run --rm npm run dev` and then open another terminal and run migration

 9. Run the `docker-compose run --rm composer php artisan migrate` to run migration